ajitsing/ajitsing.github.io/_posts/2021-02-07-android-ci-cd-using-github-actions.md

 The first thing that you need to define in the `ci.yml` is the events on which you want to trigger your workflow.
 In below configuration we are running the build whenever there is a push on `main` branch or when someone creates a pull request against `main` branch.

+All the code that you see in this post is available on [github](https://github.com/ajitsing/ExpenseManager/blob/master/.github/workflows/main.yml){:target="_blank"}.

 ```yaml
 name: CI
 on: